mertvision/node.js-stackoverflow-back-end-clone/README.md

 You should enter other information in the `.env` file for token and password reset operations.
 You can find this information at the end of this document under the name "env file".
 But it's not must for now.

-Then you should download the packages that this project depends on from the terminal with the `npm install package_name` command.
+Then you should download the packages that this project depends on from the terminal with the `npm install` command.
 Dependencies of this project:

     + bcryptjs: password encryption operations
     + dotenv: configuration of environment variables